kubernetes-retired/contrib/Ingress/controllers/haproxy/README.md

 - Create a cloud load balancer.
 - Allocate a port (the same port) on every node in your cluster and proxy ingress traffic through that port to the endpoints.

-The service-loadbalancer aims to give you 1 on bare metal, making 2 unnecessary for the common case.
+The Ingress haproxy aims to give you 1 on bare metal, making 2 unnecessary for the common case.
 The replication controller manifest in this directly creates a service-loadbalancer pod on all nodes with the `role=loadbalancer` label.
 Each service-loadbalancer pod contains:
 - A load balancer controller that watches the kubernetes api for services and endpoints.
 - A load balancer manifest.
 This is used to bootstrap the load balancer.
 The load balancer itself is pluggable, so you can easily swap haproxy for something like [f5](https://f5.com/glossary/load-balancer) or [pound](http://www.apsis.ch/pound).
 - A template used to write load balancer rules.
 This is tied to the loadbalancer used in the manifest, since each one has a different config format.

-__L7 load balancing of Http services__: The load balancer controller automatically exposes http services to ingress traffic on all nodes with a `role=loadbalancer` label.
-It assumes all services are http unless otherwise instructed.
-Each http service gets a loadbalancer forwarding rule, such that requests received on `http://loadbalancer-node/serviceName:port` balanced between its endpoints according to the algorithm specified in the loadbalacer.json manifest.
+__L7 load balancing of Http services__: The load balancer controller automatically exposes http services with Ingress rules on all nodes with a `role=loadbalancer` label.
 You do not need more than a single loadbalancer pod to balance across all your http services (you can scale the rc to increase capacity).

 __L4 loadbalancing of Tcp services__: Since one needs to specify ports at pod creation time (kubernetes doesn't currently support port ranges), a single loadbalancer is tied to a set of preconfigured node ports, and hence a set of TCP services it can expose.
 The load balancer controller will dynamically add rules for each configured TCP service as it pops into existence.
 However, each "new" (unspecified in the tcpServices section of the loadbalancer.json) service will need you to open up a new container-host port pair for traffic.
 You can achieve this by creating a new loadbalancer pod with the `targetPort` set to the name of your service, and that service specified in the tcpServices map of the new loadbalancer.